-Stuart McAlpine (Partner, Clyde & Co.
-LLP) moderated the Shipping & Bank Finance Panel with panelists: Joep Gorgels (Managing Director, Country Executive for Norway, ABN AMRO Bank), Chris Conway (Managing Director, Global Head of Shipping & Offshore for Export Agency Finance, Citi), Michiel Steeman (Managing Director, Shipping Finance Europe, DVB Bank), Ilias Katsoulis (Managing Director, Deutsche Bank) and Kjartan Bru (Head of Shipping, Offshore & Logistics, CEMEA, DNB) Audio Webcast Video Webcast internal regulations that banks facing are based on factors like credit policy and compliance.
+Stuart McAlpine (Partner - Clyde & Co.
+LLP) moderated the Shipping & Bank Finance Panel with panelists: Joep Gorgels (Managing Director, Country Executive for Norway - ABN AMRO Bank), Chris Conway (Managing Director, Global Head of Shipping & Offshore for Export Agency Finance - Citi), Michiel Steeman (Managing Director, Shipping Finance Europe - DVB Bank), Ilias Katsoulis (Managing Director - Deutsche Bank) and Kjartan Bru (Head of Shipping, Offshore & Logistics, CEMEA - DNB)

+The internal regulations that banks are facing are based on factors like credit policy and compliance.
 In the current low interest rate environment, getting the right balance of risk and reward is more important than ever.
 There are also portfolio pressures on the banks.
-Most are struggling with parts of their portfolios. the market has fallen and the portfolio performance stays the same. this indicates that value was created.
+Most are struggling with parts of their portfolios.
+If the market has fallen and the portfolio performance stays the same, this indicates that value was created.
 The partnering between banks and shipping companies and the Asian lessors is gaining in importance but is mainly open to companies with good credit quality and liquidity.
 Banks are selective as to who they work with.
 Bank losses in shipping are relatively low when compared to other sectors.
 What banks could have done differently in the past 10 years would be to pay more attention to the cyclicality of the industry.
 In the future, banks' participation in the shipping industry will be marked by lower capacity.
 The global fleet is suffering from over capacity and demand has to catch up or the number of vessels needs to shrink.
 At the moment, gearing is low and should remain low.
 It is important that players in the industry are committed long term and take cyclicality into account.
 There is a lot of liquidity in the Asian markets in particular among the ECAs.
 There should be a larger drive for sustainability in the future and more eco vessels are likely to figure.
 ECAs are taking hits on their portfolios but they are aware of the business cycle.
 It is important to focus on target markets and continue to be profitable.

-Robert Lustrin (Partner, Seward & Kissel) presented on Current Trends in the US Capital Markets - Elements of Successful Transactions.
-Presentation/PDF Audio Webcast Video Webcast
+Robert Lustrin (Partner - Seward & Kissel) presented on Current Trends in the US Capital Markets - Elements of Successful Transactions.

-Rolf Johan Ringdal (Partner, BA-HR) moderated Shipping & Capital Markets Panel, Are Capital Markets Open to Shipping? with Alexander Argyros (Head panelists: Investment Banking Division, AXIA Ventures Karl Fredrik Staubo (Managing Group).
-Director Shipping, Clarkons Platou Securities), Rikard Vabo (Partner, Head of Corporate Finance, Fearnley Securities) and Jeffrey Pribor (Managing Director & Global Head of Maritime, Jefferies) Presentation/PDF Audio Webcast Video Webcast
+Rolf Johan Ringdal (Partner - BA-HR) moderated Shipping & Capital Markets Panel, Are Capital Markets Open to Shipping? with panelists: Alexander Argyros (Head of Investment Banking Division - AXIA Ventures Group), Karl Fredrik Staubo (Managing Director Shipping - Clarkons Platou Securities), Rikard Vabo (Partner, Head of Corporate Finance - Fearnley Securities) and Jeffrey Pribor (Managing Director & Global Head of Maritime - Jefferies)